 \section{Conclusion}

-In this paper, we review the extensive literature on theoretical models and applications of inverse optimization.
-As this research area continues to grow, new research questions motivated by both theory and application will naturally arise.
+This paper reviews the extensive literature on inverse optimization.
 We conclude with what we believe are two fruitful directions for future research.

-The first direction is to develop more efficient inverse optimization solution methods.
+The first direction is to develop more efficient solution methods.
 As we have pointed out in this review, many inverse models do not scale well with data.
 For example, when decision data points are drawn from different feasible regions, each data point requires the introduction of a new set of variables and constraints into the inverse model.
-Future research could aim to improve the solvability of large-scale inverse models, for example through novel decomposition or approximation methods.
+Future work could aim to improve the solvability of large-scale inverse models, for example through novel decomposition or approximation methods.

-Inverse optimization has thus far been almost exclusively examined with little to no distributional assumptions about the input data, model parameters, or the degree of model mis-specification.
-This in direct contrast with other models in statistics or econometrics, which rely heavily on distributional information.
-Thus, a second research direction is to develop inverse models that can better incorporate distributional information, which can improve the estimation or prediction quality of the models.
+The second direction is to develop inverse models that can better incorporate distributional information.
+The literature to date has little to no distributional assumptions about the input data, model parameters, or the degree of model mis-specification.
+This is in direct contrast with other models in statistics or econometrics, which rely heavily on distributional information.
+Incorporating such information may improve the estimation or prediction quality of the models.